 - For this recipe you can use a 9 1/2-inch tart pan or a 9-inch deep dish pie plate.

-- If using a deep tart pan, adjust the ingredients as follows: add a large egg (for a total of 5) and 1/3 to 1/2 cup of half-and-half (for a total of about 2 cups).
+- If using a deep tart pan adjust the ingredients as follows: add one large egg (for a total of 5) and 1/3 to 1/2 cup of half-and-half (for a total of about 2 cups).

 - If using a store-bought pre-made frozen pie crust, you may have a little too much filling to fit into the pie shell.
 Pour the extra custard into a small baking dish sprayed with vegetable cooking spray and bake with the quiche, for a crustless version.